Albo3/claude-pixelart-gallery/README.md

 ## Future Plans

-- Add palette creation and management
+- Implement animation export as GIF
-- Implement animation frames
+- Add more tools like line and rectangle drawing
-- Add more tools like bucket fill, line, and rectangle
+- Enable community sharing features
-- Enable exporting artwork in various formats (PNG, GIF, etc.)
+- Add undo/redo functionality
-- Add community sharing features
+- Implement layers for more complex artwork

 ## Contributing